Hi, I’m Robyn Dunphy, the founder of Limberation – Limber Up to Live Life.

 While all the medications changes have been going on, it is Movement As Medicine that has seen me through.
 I have absolutely no doubt at all that had I not kept exercising, I would not be as well as I am today.

 In 2020 I had a total knee replacement and in 2021 I had bilateral foot surgery.
-There is talk of replacing my ankles and the other knee will need to be replaced at some point.
+My second knee was replaced in 2023 and also my left ankle was fused.
 I’ve participated in a drug trial, had fancy heart stress tests (all good) and undertaken a sleep study (I do not have sleep apnea or snore – the things you learn!).
+Edit 13/12/2024 – That last statement was correct at the time of writing, but now I am getting a CPAP machine in the near future.

-I will turn 68 this year.
-I walk four kilometres a day, my daily step count target is 7,500 (10,000 is a marketing myth, by the way), I do weight/resistance training three times a week.
-Assuming a flare doesn’t interrupt my plans as it did recently.
-Life with this condition is not always smooth sailing, but I’m doing well.
+I will turn 70 next year.
+I walk four kilometres a day, my daily step count target is 7,500 (10,000 is a marketing myth, by the way), I do weight/resistance training every third day.
+I swim.
+Assuming a flare doesn’t interrupt my plans as it did in early 2023, or perhaps even a new diagnosis!
+Life with inflammatory conditions is not always smooth sailing, but I’m doing well.

 If you have a health condition that is helped by movement and exercise, I understand from first hand experience how hard it can be to take those first few steps.
 I’ve been there.
 I don’t do it alone: I have a physiotherapist and used to do clinical Pilates as well as my own strength workouts and other fitness activities such as my walking and swimming.
 I also have an exercise physiologist when needed.
 As well as the physical allied health support, I have the most wonderful team of medical professionals.